honganh1206/playground/go/Goroutines.md

 	go say("world") // Start a helper (goroutine) to say "world" say("hello")    // Main program says "hello" directly }
 ```

+Goroutines have their own call stack, which grows and shrinks as required

 As gorountines _run in the same address space_, the access to shared memory must be synchronized.